gausslabs/MP-PSI/pkg/README.md

 ### `state0_bindgen()`

+Called by party A. Generates the public key share of A starting from a newly generated secret key.
+Generates the round 1 relinearization key share of A starting from a newly generated ephermeral key.

-Called by party A. Returns:
+Returns:
 - `message_a_to_b`: message to be sent from A to B after round 0.
+Contains the public key share `share_pk_a` and the round 1 relinearization key share `share_rlk_a_round1`.
 - `private_output_a`: private output of A after round 0.
-It has to be privately stored by A.
+It has to be privately stored by A. Contains the secret key `s_pk_a` behind the public key share and the ephemeral key `s_rlk_a` behind the round 1 relinearization key share.
 - `public_output_a`: public output of A after round 0.
 It has to be stored by A (not necessarily privately).
+Contains the public key share `share_pk_a` and the round 1 relinearization key share `share_rlk_a_round1`.

 ```js
     const state0 = state0_bindgen();